jperla/webify/README.markdown

 the API many times, breaking unmodified applications, sometimes purposefully to keep you mindful.

-I will keep my promise both through the beta and after 1.0.
+I will keep this promise both through the beta and after 1.0.

 Legacy code kills the pace of development, snowballs cruft, and holds back the possibility of game-changing improvements.